andela-bolajide/JoshGrid/README.md

 - [iPython](https://ipython.org/install.html) - a command shell for interactive computing in multiple programming languages.
 - [psycopg2](http://initd.org/psycopg/) - the most popular PostgreSQL adapter for the Python programming language.
 - [python-env](https://pypi.python.org/pypi/python-env/1.0.0) - Get and Set environment variables using .env file

+## Testing
+The project is divided into frontend (React) and backend (Django) and it was developed using TDD (Test-Driven development) methodology.
+To run:
+- frontend tests:
+Use the command `yarn test`

+- backend tests:
+Use the command: `python manage.py test`

+You can also run both by using a shell script i wrote: `./run-test.sh`.

 ### Author
 - [Bolaji Olajide](https://twitter.com/Bolaji___)